top of page

 Leptin is the satiety hormone.
 When you are full, your body produces leptin, which signals your brain that you can stop eating because you are full.
 Healthy fats increase you leptin levels.

-This is important because you will be in a calorie deficit.
-So you need to eat foods that will fill you up as much as possible.
+Since you would be in a caloric deficit, you need to eat foods that will fill you up as much as possible.

 Good fats to choose from are: